xpfcs666/learngit/readme.txt

-Git is a disreibute version control system.
+it is a disreibute version control system.
 Git is free software distributed under the GP
 Gir has a mutable index calle stage.
 Git tracks changes of files.
+Creating a new branch is quick.